Chevrolet Corvette (C5): Chevrolet Corvette Moray concept (2003)

-It is a version of Corvette coupe designed by Giorgetto and Fabrizio Giugiaro of Italdesign, commemorating 50 years of the Chevrolet Corvette.
-It included 6.0 litre V8 engine, door window half dome, gull wing door hinged to the rear pillar.
+The Corvette Moray is a concept car based on the Corvette coupe and designed by Giorgetto and Fabrizio Giugiaro of Italdesign, commemorating 50 years of the Chevrolet Corvette.
+It included a 6.0 litre V8 engine, door window half dome, and gull-wing doors hinged at the rear pillar.

-The vehicle was unveiled in 2003 Geneva Motor Show.
+The vehicle was unveiled at the 2003 Geneva Motor Show.

 24 Hours of Le Mans Commemorative Edition

 During the 2004 model year, a 24 Hours of Le Mans Commemorative Edition package (RPO's Z15 & Z16) were offered as an option for all three C5 models (fastback coupé, convertible, Z06) in celebration of the C5-R "1–2" in-class finishes at Le Mans.
 The package consisted of a special paint color ("Le Mans Blue Metallic"); shale two-tone leather interior (coupés and convertibles only); and wide, silver-and-red stripes optionally applied down the center of the car (Z06 only).
 Commemorative Edition convertibles received a shale-colored soft top, and the Z06 version (dubbed the "Z16" after its RPO for the Le Mans Commemorative Edition) received a carbon fiber hood as a further weight-reduction measure.
-Special commemorative badging, headrest embroidery, and brightly polished wheel (a first on the Z06) with unique centercaps completed the package.
+Special commemorative badging, headrest embroidery, and brightly polished wheel (a first on the Z06) with unique center caps completed the package.

 There were 2,025 Commemorative Edition (RPO Z16) Z06's built in 2004.
 The VIN's were sequenced numbers ranging from the first 100013, to the last 132518.

 C5-R

 The C5-R was a racecar built by Pratt & Miller for GM Racing.
 It was based on the C5 road car but had a longer wheelbase, wider track, an enlarged 7.0 L V8 and different bodywork with exposed headlamps.
-It is raced in the American Le Mans Series in the GTS Class and has been to four 24 Hours of Le Mans races.
+It was raced in the American Le Mans Series in the GTS (later GT1) class, the Rolex Sports Car Series in the GTS (later GTO) class, land has been to four 24 Hours of Le Mans races.